-I use Quicken, but there is any number of personal finance programs where you can download transactions to your computer.
+I use Quicken, but there are a number of personal finance programs where you can download transactions to your computer.
 Take a look at them frequently and make sure there isn’t something there you don’t recognize.
 Please don’t be a person who just gets a bill and sends in a payment.

 Let your bank contact you in case of suspected fraud

-You may have to set up your account to allow your bank to call, text, or email you if there are alleged unusual activity on your account.
-I never liked this cause I thought I’d be getting a bunch of sales calls, but you can also opt-out of receiving any other type of calls.
-I prefer getting texts because they come quicker than the other forms of communications, but emails are helpful if traveling overseas, where I’m not using my local number.
+You may have to set up your account to allow your bank to call, text, or email you if there is alleged unusual activity on your account.
+I never liked this cause I thought I’d be getting a bunch of sales calls, but you can also opt out of receiving any other type of calls.
+I prefer getting texts because they come quicker than the other forms of communication, but emails are helpful if traveling overseas if you’re not using your local number.
 If the bank suspects something, they might just shut down your account until they hear from you anyway, so why not take care of it right away, whatever the case may be?

 Report any strange charges immediately